2022 Crimean Bridge explosion: Background

-Event
+Explosion

-On 8 October 2022 at 6:07 a.m. local time during low traffic, an explosion occurred on or near the westbound lanes of the road bridge, heading towards Kerch in Crimea, midway between the main arch span over the Kerch–Yenikale shipping channel and Tuzla Island, within Crimean territorial waters.
-As a result of the explosion, Kerch-bound spans of the roadway collapsed into the water.
-In the construction of the bridge, up to four spans are connected to form a longer section, and it appears that the damage has principally been to one such section, with three of its spans collapsing into the water and the fourth remaining in place.
-The press service of the Crimea Railway stated that at 6:05 their equipment showed an error on the railway tracks on the railway part of the bridge, and a fuel container wagon caught fire in the tail of the freight train.
+On 8 October 2022 at 6:07 a.m. local time, there was an explosion on (or near) the lanes of the road bridge, heading towards the Crimean city of Kerch.
+The explosion occurred midway between the main arch span over the Kerch–Yenikale shipping channel and Tuzla Island.
+It caused three of the four spans on one side of the bridge to collapse into the water.
+The press service of the Crimea Railway stated that at 6:05 a.m. they detected an error on the railway bridge, and that a fuel container wagon caught fire in the tail of a freight train.
 Wind from north blew flames and smoke towards the Black Sea.
 Traffic by road, rail and sea were stopped, with long queues forming on land and sea.
-The explosion was not immediately reported by Russian authorities as an act of sabotage.
+The explosion was not immediately reported by the Russian authorities as an act of sabotage.
+The road bridge was reopened to a single lane of light traffic later in the day (with traffic alternating in each direction), and some rail traffic.